Into-The-Grey/All_The_Tools/Media_Organizer/README.md

 python main.py
 ```

-* Automatically sets up a virtual environment
+- Automatically sets up a virtual environment
-* Installs all dependencies
+- Installs all dependencies
-* Runs every step in sequence
+- Runs every step in sequence
+- Color-coded output, time tracking, and graceful retry on failure

 ---

-## 🧩 Requirements
+## 📦 Requirements

 All dependencies are listed in `requirements.txt`: